lhover11/bytesofbiology/content/stats/Adjusted_pvalues.md

 df$BH <- (df$pvalues * nrow(df))/df$rank
 ```

+Second, make sure that the smaller p-values always have smaller FDR values (rank 1 pvalue < rank 2 pvalue < rank 3 pvalue ...)
-Second, make sure that the resulting sequence is non-decreasing: if it ever starts decreasing, make the preceding p-value equal to the subsequent (repeatedly, until the whole sequence becomes non-decreasing).
+If the adjusted pvalues start decreasing, make the preceding adj. p-value equal to the subsequent adj. pvalue (repeatedly, until the whole sequence becomes non-decreasing).

-Next, start at the largest p-value and we make sure the list of adjusted p-values is consistently decreasing So in our example we start at rank 50 and all the values are decreasing until we hit row 45 0.903 < 0.917
+To do this, we start at the largest p-value and we make sure the list of adjusted p-values is consistently decreasing.
+So in our example we start at rank 50 and all the values are decreasing until we hit row 47: 0.907 > 0.905

 ```r
 df[45:50, ]